jochu/swank-clojure/README.md

 ## Connecting with SLIME

-Install the "slime-repl" package [from ELPA](http://tromey.com/elpa) using package.el[1].
+Install the "slime-repl" package [from ELPA](http://tromey.com/elpa) using package.el.
 When you perform the installation, you will see warnings related to the byte-compilation of the packages.
 This is **normal**; the packages will work just fine even if there are problems byte-compiling it upon installation.